Back On Track

 You must earn a term and cumulative GPA of 2.0 or higher.

-Academic disqualification means you are prohibited from further enrollment in classes at any University of California campus, UC San Diego Summer Session, and UC San Diego Concurrent Enrollment.
-The disqualification appears on your official transcript.
+Academic disqualification means you are prohibited from enrollment in classes at UC San Diego for a minimum of one academic year.

-If you have been academically disqualified, you may have an opportunity to appeal the disqualification.
+If you have been academically disqualified, you will have an opportunity to appeal the disqualification.
 Your academic notice will address this in detail.

 If you are academically disqualified, you will be dropped from all of your classes.

-Notify your college Academic Advising office through the
+Notify your College Academic Advising office through the VAC immediately.